althonos/fs.archive/README.rst

     <class 'fs.archive.zipfs.ZipFS'>

-All the filesystems implemented in ``fs.archive`` also support reading and writing from and to a file handle:
+All the filesystems implemented in ``fs.archive`` also support reading from — and if not read-only, writing to — a file handle:

 .. code:: python